-As well as introducing flexi-access withdrawals, the pension flexibility legislation gives another way to draw lump sums from DC pensions: the uncrystallised fund pension lump sum (UFPLS).
+As well as allowing flexi-access withdrawals, the pension flexibility legislation gives another way to draw lump sums from DC pensions: the uncrystallised fund pension lump sum (UFPLS).
 This is not offered by all providers and in practical terms there is little difference in drawing out a slice of pension as 25% tax-free PCLS and the 75% taxable flexi-access withdrawal - as Helen did in the above example.
 The awkwardly named UFPLS has the same potential emergency tax issues as flexi-access withdrawals.

-With the Covid-19 pandemic and its aftermath, including higher rates of price inflation putting many people under financial strain, it might be tempting to start or increase pension withdrawals.
+As recent high inflation has put many people under financial strain, it might be tempting to start or increase pension withdrawals.
 However, withdrawals made now could significantly reduce income available in the future.
 Careful consideration is needed of what level of withdrawal may be appropriate, and what investments should be encashed to provide it.
 It may be a good time to review your pension investments to ensure they are appropriately diversified.

-You also need to be aware that starting to withdraw income flexibly restricts future pension contributions to a maximum of £4,000 a year before suffering tax charges.
+You also need to be aware that starting to withdraw income flexibly restricts future pension contributions to a maximum of £10,000 a year before suffering tax charges.
 Professional advice is essential to avoid potential pitfalls.

-The advent of flexi-access drawdown has meant that for some, a pension fund can pass on down through generations.
+Flexi-access drawdown enables a pension fund to pass on down through generations.